-Fediverseis a portmanteau of two words “federation” and “universe”
+Fediverseis a new word made of two words: “federation” + “universe”

-It is a common, widely acknowledged name for federated social networks running on free open software on a myriad of servers across the world.
+It is a common name for federated social networks running on free open software on a myriad of servers across the world.
 Historically, this term has included only microblogging platforms supporting a set of protocols called OStatus.
-This didn't do justice to a large set of macroblogging social networks that share same values and are reasonably popular.
-With the appearance of a new standard protocol called ActivityPub that will soon be supported by most federated networks it makes no sense to further divide the federated world into “OStatus” and “non-OStatus” projects.
-This WIKI unites all interoperable federated social networks under one term “Fediverse”.
+With the wide adoption of a new standard protocol called ActivityPub, many new projects appeared.
+This guide unites all interconnected networks under one term.

 - Elixir: Mobilizon, Pleroma, Bonfire

 - PHP: Castopod, Friendica, GNU Social, Hubzilla, Pixelfed, NextCloud-Social, Zap